passing/jamulus-metronome/README.md

 To record a short sample, a real Jamulus Client needs to be connected to the same Server.
 That Client should then be unmuted for a short time while it is playing the sample.
 Contributions for making this process easier are very welcome ;)

+## Dependencies

+The script makes use of the [Jamulus python library](https://github.com/passing/jamulus-python/)